Introduction to basic Networking terminology

 - SAN (Storage Area Network): A SAN provides systems with high-speed, lossless access to high-capacity storage devices.

-- VPN (Virtual Private Network): A VPN allows for information to be securely sent across a public or unsecure network, such as the Internet.
-Common uses of a VPN are to connect branch offices or remote users to a main office.
+- VPN (Virtual Private Network): A VPN allows for information to be securely sent across a public or unsecured network, such as the Internet.
+Common uses of a VPN are to connect branch offices or remote users to the main office.

-- A host can also request and provide information, is called Peer.
+- A host can also request and provide information, which is called Peer.

-Refer for Set 1: Basics of Computer Networking.
+Refer to Set 1: Basics of Computer Networking.